extremscorner/mplayer-ce/trunk/pack/README.txt

 -[ RADIO ]-

-This  option will display  a list of  the Radio  Streams you've  added to the "mplayer.conf" file (see "Radio Streams" below).
+This  option will display  a list of  the Radio  Streams you've  added to the "menu.conf" file (see "Radio Streams" below).
 You  can  pick which stream to play from here.

 -[ OPTIONS ]-